dronedeploy/dronedeploy-apps-gitbook/docs/success-condition.md

 # Success Condition

-All apps must call [Track.succcessCondition\(\)](#success-condition).
+All apps must call [Track.successCondition\(\)](#success-condition).
 Before submitting an app for approval you'll have to successfully use your app then click "Submit for Approval" without refreshing, restarting, or switching devices.
 We ask our developers to do this for a couple reasons:

 * To encourage each app developer to think about what "success" means to the user
 * So we can help you with the success of your app.  app \(through tracking "successful" app runs\)